2010 Kyrgyz Revolution: Bakiyev resignation

-With threats to the Manas airbase and its operatibility by foreign governments having abated, the interim government said "Kyrgyzstan is extending by one year the validity of the agreement with the United States over the Manas transit centre."

 Subsequent events

 By 18 April, Bakiyev supporters seized a regional government office in the south of the country, after appointing their own governor, Paizullabek Rahmanov.
 Some 1,000 people gathered in the southwestern town's main square on 19 April, denouncing the interim government and chanting pro-Bakiyev slogans.
 Some of them gave out flyers calling for the former president's return to the country.
 Different rallies also took place on that day in neighboring Osh and Batken provinces.
 In addition, the interim government's appointment of a new mayor of Kyzyl-Kiya in Batken Province sparked protests in the town.
 The protesters prevented an official from entering her office on 19 April.

 In Bishkek, upwards of a thousand stone-throwing men rioted in Bishkek suburbs to try to seize land from ethnic Russians and Meskhetian Turks on 19 April.
 As a result, at least five people were killed and thirty more injured.
 On 19 April, a crowd of youths tried to seize land in Mayevka and clashed with the local residents.
 In the ensuing riot, several houses were looted and set on fire, while gunfire was exchanged between the villagers.
 Many residents were forced to flee the village.
 Otunbayeva said the government would be "resolute in cracking down on looting, mayhem and arson and mete out severe punishment for those breaching the law."
 She had reportedly given orders for security officers to use "deadly force" on rioters that threatened her fledgling government's grip on power.
 The United States Transit Center Manas was attacked by revolutionaries armed with firearms and grenades.
 The base itself was engaged in a stand off with 2 heavily armored personnel carriers.
 Intelligence received was that the local revolutionaries were going to attempt to reclaim the base and airfield should any member for the former government attempt to escape.